rajaneeshk90/Industry-4.0-Specifications-rk/docs/2_Terminologies.md

 # Terminologies

-Below is a glossary of terms frequently used in the DSEP ecosystem.
+Below is a glossary of terms frequently used in the Industry4.0 ecosystem.
 These terms have been chosen specifically around four specific activities that are performed during discovery namely

 ## Glossary of the tersm used